fduriez/AppliCloudVideoClub/README.md

 The goal of this project is to transform an SQL Database into a NoSQL database in mongodb.
 And then to make a web application that allow you to launch some query on the new database.

+If you want to see the SQL Database we used, go to [Sakila](https://relational.fit.cvut.cz/dataset/Sakila)

 ---
 To use this App please follow the instructions below :